yileijiang/smart-plug-data-flutter-app/README.md

 1. Set up a Home Assistant instance and integrate all smart plugs, for which data should be collected, to the platform.
 The integration may vary for different smart plug models.

 2. Open the application and navigate to the "Registered Smart Plugs" page, tap the add button and register all smart plugs entities you wish to collect data for.
 For each smart plug, provide the Home Assistant entity Id of the smart plug and its device class attribute.
-Information on the Home Assistant entity Id and device class attribute can be found on Home Assistant under Developer Tools->State.
-The device class attribute is under the column attributes and should usually be called "device_class".
+- Information on the Home Assistant entity Id and device class attribute can be found on Home Assistant under Developer Tools->State
+- The device class attribute is under the column attributes and should usually be called "device_class".
 The Device Class Attribute should be the key and something like "device_class" and NOT the value of the device class, i.e. is should NOT be "power".
 You can also specify whether you would like to receive notifications for this specific home assistant entity.

 ![picture1](https://github.com/yileijiang/smart-plug-data-flutter-app/assets/71334281/565f3199-fb13-454e-8333-b520d1579476)